 Notes: 1.
 Segment income (business profit) is calculated by deducting the total of cost of sales and selling, general and administrative expenses from sales revenue.
-2. Adjustments for segment income include the elimination of intersegment transactions.

 (3) Products and Services Information

 Revenue by products and services are not presented since the segmentation of products and services is the same as that for reportable segments.